 We corroborate the robustness of the weighing-by-bracket procedure for top income shares in Table A10.
 We exploit the fact that individuals not required to keep accountancy books in 2006 are included in both our datasets (a) and (b), and we compare results using different samples.
 Note that the 1993-2006 micro-data include only individuals not required to keep accountancy books in 2006, while the 2006-2010 micro-data include both individuals required and those not required to keep accountancy books from the 1993-2006 micro-data (sample A) and compare them to the 2006-2010 micro- data (sample B).
 Second, we take individuals not required to keep accountancy books from the 1993-2006 micro-data (sample A) and compare them to the 2006-2010 micro- data (sample B).
-Second, we take individuals required to keep accountancy books from the 1993-2006 micro-data (sample C), and compare results using both types of filers from the 2006-2010 dataset (sample C), and compare results using both types of to keep accountancy for income shares, validating the robustness of our estimations of top income shares.
+Second, we take individuals not required to keep accountancy books from the 1993-2006 micro-data (sample C), and compare results using both types of filers from the 2006-2010 dataset (sample C), and compare results using both types of filers from the 2006-2010 dataset (sample D).
+Table A10 shows that the weighing-by-bracket procedure does not affect results significantly for income shares, validating the robustness of our estimations of top income shares.
 Indeed, given that gross income is a good proxy for our definition of income (especially for filers not required to keep accountancy books), the weighing-by-bracket procedure is adequate.